MikPoik/BotTailor/replit.md

 ### Notes for agent

-You can use grep commands to get overview of current routes and functions with these commands when needed:

-Always test the api routes after changes with "curl" e.g. curl https://localhost:5000 ...

 For server routes, create modular structure with separation of concerns Use modular design for features
 UI design choices should be mobile first unless stated otherwise.